ThibautHumblet/VRExperience/README.md

 In your Unity project, enable preview packages in Edit > Project Settings > Package Manager > Advanced settings

 ### 4. Install XR Interaction Toolkit
 Install the XR interaction toolkit in your package manager.
-This can be done in Window > Package Manager > XR Interaction Toolkit > Install .
-Be sure you have enabled all packages from the Unity Registery.
+This can be done in Window > Package Manager > XR Interaction Toolkit > Install.
+Be sure you have enabled all packages from the Unity Registry.

 ### 5. Start developing
-Now your ready to develop your own Unity VR Experience!
+Now you're ready to develop your own Unity VR Experience!
 Try playing around with all the different features and XR Components.
 If you're stuck, or if you need some inspiration, you can always check out this repo or visit the following useful guides;
 - [VR With Andrew (Youtube)](https://www.youtube.com/channel/UCG8bDPqp3jykCGbx-CiL7VQ)
 - [Getting started with VR in Unity](https://docs.unity3d.com/2019.3/Documentation/Manual/VROverview.html)
 - [Valem (Youtube)](https://www.youtube.com/channel/UCPJlesN59MzHPPCp0Lg8sLw)